Cognitive Indoor Positioning and Tracking using Multipath Channel Information: Cognitive Positioning System

 \subsection{Multipath-assisted Positioning as {CDS}}

-Figure~\ref{fig:CDS_BlockDiag} illustrates the block diagram of a cognitive localization and tracking system with a triple layered structure: \begin{itemize} \item \emph{First Layer}: Defines (i) the direct Bayesian state estimation $p\big( \vm{x}\timestep \big|\Z{\timestepsym}, \vm{b}\timestep\anchoridx \big)$ at the {CP}, where $\vm{x}\timestep = [\vm{p}\timestep\trans,\vm{v}\timestep\trans]\trans$ holds the agent position and its velocity, and (ii) the waveform adaptation at the {CC} based on the feedback information of the Bayesian state space filter. \item \emph{Second Layer}: Represents (i) the memory for the {GPEM} described by the {VA} with marginal {PDF} $p\big(\VA{\timestepsym}\anchoridx|\Z{\timestepsym}\anchoridx, \vm{b}\timestep\anchoridx\big)$ and the memory for the {GSCM} described by the $\SINR_{\mpcidxsym,\timestepsym}\anchoridx$ of the {MPC} at the {CP} and (ii) the memory of {VA} specific signal parameters $\vm{c}\timestep$, e.g. the pulse duration $\Tp$ and/or carrier frequency $f_c$, at the {CC}. \item \emph{Third Layer}: It represents the highest layer and is different from the two layers below in the sense that it defines the application driven by the cognitive localization/tracking system.
+Figure~\ref{fig:CL_Blockdiag} illustrates the block diagram of a cognitive localization and tracking system with a triple layered structure: \begin{itemize} \item \emph{First Layer}: Defines (i) the direct Bayesian state estimation $p\big( \vm{x}_n \big|\Z{n}, \vm{c}_n \big)$ at the {CP} holds the agent position and its velocity, and (ii) the cognitive control parameters $\vm{c}_n$ at the {CC} based on the feedback information of the Bayesian state space filter. \item \emph{Second Layer}: Represents (i) the memory for the {GPEM} described by the VAs with marginal {PDF} $p\big(\VA{n}^{(j)}|\Z{n}^{(j)}, \vm{c}_n \big)$ and the memory for the {GSCM} described by the $\SINR_{k,n}^{(j)}$ of the {MPC} at the {CP} and (ii) the memory of VAs specific waveform parameters at the {CC}, which specify on which the cognitive control is based on. \item \emph{Third Layer}: It represents the highest layer and is different from the two layers below in the sense that it defines the application driven by the cognitive localization/tracking system.
 The {CP} memory of applications holds abstract parameters or structures of the specified application and the {CC} enables the motor control for realizing higher goal planning \cite{WymeerschICC2013}. \end{itemize} The first and second layers describe the signal and information processing of the model parameters of the surrounding physical environment and the radio channel.
-On the other hand, the third layer holds higher goal parameters, i.e. motor-control input to fulfill navigation goals, that are based on the physical-related parameters \cite{WymeerschICC2013, MeyerJSAC2015, GrocholskyPhD2002}. \\ \\ {\bf The control parameter vector} $\vm{c}_{\timestepsym+1}$ of the next sensing cycle is chosen in order to gain the most ``valuable'' position-related information from the new set of measurements $\tilde{\mathrm{Z}}_{\timestepsym+l}$ using the predicted posterior $p\big( \vm{x}_{\timestepsym+l}, \VA{\timestepsym+l} | \tilde{\mathrm{Z}}_{\timestepsym+l}, \vm{b}_{\timestepsym+l}, \vm{c}_{\timestepsym+l} \big)$, with $l = 0,\dots,l_\mathrm{future}$ as future horizon.
-This goal can be reached by minimizing an expected cost-to-go function, yielding
+On the other hand, the third layer holds higher goal parameters, i.e. motor-control input to fulfill navigation goals, that are based on the physical-related parameters \cite{WymeerschICC2013, MeyerJSAC2015, GrocholskyPhD2002}.